 - Improve accountability, efficiencies and internal controls.

-Trusted provider of enterprise business solutions.
+The mission of SAO is to be a trusted provider of enterprise business solutions.

 - Integrity - Do the right thing.